 How to Reheat Crab Legs in the Oven

 One of the best ways to reheat king crab legs, according to chef Dan Churchill, host of Genius Kitchen’s Feast with Friends, is in the oven.
-When you use this method, Churchill says you’re essentially making a sauna for your crab, which makes it tender and warm all the way through.
-For delicious leftovers, try Churchill’s method for how to reheat crab legs in oven in six easy steps.
+When you use this method, Churchill says you’re essentially heating your crab in a makeshift sauna, which makes it tender and juicy all the way through.
+For delicious leftovers, try Churchill’s method for how to reheat crab legs in the oven in six easy steps.

 - Start by preheating your oven to 350 degrees Fahrenheit.